jedeoric/vidplay/README.md

 First byte : type
   0 : raw with the next 2 bytes the size of each frames, and all the frames are filled in the file

-2nd and third bytes  : size of the frames
+Example for walle60.vhir, the first byte is "00", the second "$40" and the third "$15", these 2 bytes means that each frames has 6KB length